vdaas/vald/docs/user-guides/filtering-configuration.md

 This page describes how to enable filtering features on the Vald cluster.

+Before using the filtering functions, please check [the Vald Filter Gateway document](../overview/component/filter-gatewya.md) at first.

 ## Requirement

 To use any filtering functions with the Vald cluster, you must deploy the ingress and/or egress filter component before deploying the Vald cluster.

+The ingress filter can be used for, e.g., convert the object data to the vector, some filtering query vector as pre-processing.

+The egress filter can be used for, e.g., filtering search result from `vald-lb-gateway` by the distance, categories, or any others condition as post-processing.

 The filter component can be deployed anywhere, but it must be able to communicate with the Vald Filter gateway.
 Every filter component should meet Vald's filter gRPC interface.